 interdisciplinary, 6 courses

-The interdisciplinary minor in German area studies is made up of six courses: three required courses and three electives.
+The interdisciplinary minor in German Area Studies is made up of six courses: three required courses and three electives.
 The required courses would originate from the German curriculum.
-Students choosing an interdisciplinary minor in German area studies must take at least two semesters of German language beyond GERM 102.
+Students choosing an interdisciplinary minor in German area studies must take at least two semesters of German language beyond GERM 102; GERM 102 and 202, or its equivalent.
 Moreover, students are required to take GERM 301, Introduction to German Area Studies I. Beyond these courses, students are expected to take three electives.
-These electives should reflect the three areas of inquiry, namely cultural legacies, historical heritages, and intellectual traditions.
-Students can take a GERE course to satisfy the cultural legacy requirement.
-When choosing electives, students must select at least one course from each area.
+Two of the three electives must address one of the topic areas (cultural legacies, historical heritages, and intellectual traditions); the third should examine one of the other two topic areas.
 The electives should be chosen from the cross-listed courses.
+All courses must be passed with a grade of C- or higher.
+No more than one course with a CR grade may be counted towards the minor.

 disciplinary, 6 courses

 The disciplinary minor in German Area Studies is comprised of six courses originating from the German curriculum.
-Students wishing to complete a disciplinary minor in German area studies must take three semesters of German language beyond GERM 102, GERM 301, and two further courses in German literature and culture.
+Students wishing to complete a disciplinary minor in German area studies must take two semesters of German language beyond GERM 102 or its equivalent, GERM 301, and three further courses in German literature and culture.
 One of these culture courses may be a GERE course (German culture taught in English), while the other culture course must be upper-level German course.
+All courses must be passed with a grade of C- or higher.
+No more than one course with a CR grade may be counted towards the minor.

 Our students choose from a variety of introductory and advanced courses, each designed to immerse students in German language, literature and culture.